Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Te Papa is Wellington's leading attraction and one of the world's largest national museums.
 It is a tribute to all that is New Zealand; its people and history, natural environment, arts, and culture.
 Interactive technology and superb displays bring the story to life, with visitors able to experience the explosive creation of pre-historic New Zealand, go on a virtual bungee jump, experience the effects of a volcanic eruption, and much more.
 Other attractions include a range of magnificent exhibitions featuring some of the country's most important Maori treasures, a modern 'marae' or Maori meeting house, and an informative display on the Treaty of Waitangi.

-The cable car is one of the most popular tourist attractions in Wellington.
+The cable car is one of the most popular tourist attractions in Wellington, and there is simply no better way to experience the destination's hidden charm.
 It takes people to the lookout at Kelburn, where there is a beautiful view over the city and across the harbour.
 Visitors can either take a return journey or walk back down through the beautifully landscaped Botanic Gardens.
 At the top terminus there is the small Cable Car Museum explaining its history.

 Mount Victoria, locally abbreviated to Mt Vic, is a prominent hill to the east of the centre of Wellington, linked to Mount Albert by a ridge.
 The suburb of Mount Victoria is a mixture of residential and commercial activity on the western flank of the ridge above the southern end of the Wellington CBD.
 Mt Vic boasts beautiful views of the city and the suburb is well populated by artisanal cafes and eateries that add to the local feel of the walk.
 This was also the location where numerous scenes of was shot.